justinmoor/CHIP-8/README.md

 # CHIP-8
-A CHIP-8 emulator implemented in Go
+A CHIP-8 emulator implemented in Go which runs in the browser using WebAssembly.

-Still WIP...
+Still alot of work in progress...